typhonjs-node-build-test/rollup-plugin-pkg-imports/README.md

     "./sub": {
       "types": "/dist/sub/index.d.ts",
       "import": "/dist/sub/index.js"
+    },
+    "./sub/depth": {
+      "types": "/dist/sub/depth/index.d.ts",
+      "import": "/dist/sub/depth/index.js"
     }
   }
 }
 ```

-Above the main package `#my-package` refers to the source code of the main export and `#my-package/sub` refers to the
+Above the main package `#my-package` refers to the source code of the main export and `#my-package/*` refers to the
-source code of the sub-path export `my-package/sub`.
+source code of any wild card sub-path export.
 When developing a local package split across independent sub-path
 exports you are able to reference the local packages with the import specifier and `importsLocal` will replace it
-by dropping the leading `#` character.
-When bundling each import specifier will be marked as external and not included
+with the value of the `replace` condition.
+When bundling each import specifier will be marked as external and not
-in the respective bundles of the main or sub-path exports.
+included in the respective bundles of the main or sub-path exports.

 ## Examples `importsExternal`: